mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 # Ansible for Pythonistas

-logo: assets/ansible-logo.png
-An introduction to Ansible for Python programmers
+### An introduction to Ansible for Python programmers

+Miguel Ángel Tribaldos
+Senior Developer
+@mtribaldos

 ---